-- Make sure that the power source has between 10.5-14V 1-amp and that both connectors are securely locked in place in the back of the unit. - If the message appears repeatedly, call our customer service.
+- Make sure that the power source has between 10.5-14V 1-amp and that both connectors are fully inserted into the back of the unit. - If the test fails repeatedly, call our customer service number listed in the warranty.

-Problem: No bottom is found.
+Problem: No bottom or wrong bottom depth is found

-- Make sure the transducer is 6" deep in the water and in an area where no bubbles or turbulence are present. - With your hand, rub the face of the transducer and clear off any air bubbles or debris. - The bottom may be deeper than the 1250 can display.
+- Make sure the transducer is at least 6" deep in the water and in an area where no bubbles or turbulence are present. - With your hand, rub the face of the transducer and clear off any air bubbles or debris. - Check the surface clutter control (see page 10). - The bottom may be deeper than the 3310 can display.